thenormalsquid/bstree/readme.md

 * Ruby, inorder traverse implemented in `tree.rb` on 2017-04-10.
 * c++, inorder traverse implemented in `tree.cpp` on 2017-04-18.
+* c, inorder traverse implemented in `tree.cpp` on 2017-04-20.

 At some point I'll make a table for all these milestones, but I'm not yet sure what the milestones will be.